Skip to content

 Fiat 500e in white rear three quarter driving shot

 In general, you will be responsible for keeping the car in good condition, so expect to pay for any damage it suffers while in your care.
-You will also need to keep below an agreed mileage – be sure to check what your excess mileage costs are before starting the contract.
+You'll also need to keep below an agreed mileage – be sure to check what your excess mileage costs are before starting the contract.

 Near the end of the agreement, your provider should get in touch with you to confirm how you want to close the deal.
 Here, you’ll probably be offered the choice either to return the car and stop your payments, to extend your agreement with your existing car, or to upgrade to an agreement for a newer model.